vajrang-b/UiPathProjects_Basics/README.md

 # UiPath Projects Basics

-## Learn UiPath basics by building 20 Basic projects in 20 days
+## Learn UiPath basics by building 20 Basic projects in 20 days using UiPath Modern Design activities

 ### The RPA Services Market Will Grow To Reach USD 12 Billion By 2023